 And Joachim Frank, the third laureate today, contributed on the computational end, which is crucial for any attempt to deal with such data.
 If you have a thin film of glassy frozen protein molecules, they’re going to be lined up any old way.
 You can see each individual molecule with your electron microscope, but each one you encounter is tumbled into a different position.
 Since the electron beam can be focused, you can zero in on them one at a time, but the resulting data is a huge, messy pile.
 Frank, though, worked out the ways to reconstruct these into a single structural picture.
 X-ray crystallography machines feature high-precision mounts that precisely turn and twist the single crystals mounted on them so that the X-ray beam can be fired through them for all sorts of angles, and Frank found a way to take the various random poses of frozen electron microscopy samples and work backwards to the same sort of arrangement.
 This had first been done in 1968 in the lab of Aaron Klug, that 1982 Nobel mentioned above, but it was brutally hard work and difficult to extend to more general cases (for one thing, it worked best, by far, for particles that were very symmetrical to start with, and a lot of proteins are anything but).
 Frank’s methods are ingenious and generally applicable, and he absolutely laid the foundations for the software that’s being used today.

 Cryo-EM is still advancing rapidly (as those blog posts referenced above will illustrate).
 The idea of getting protein structures without having to crystallize the protein is, as you’d imagine, wildly appealing to structural biologists.
 As is the idea of getting such structures in something much closer to a protein’s native environment (after all, most proteins don’t spend their time as beautiful faceted crystals).
-The resolution of such structures has gone from “tantalizing fuzzballs” to “Holy cow” over the last 20 years, and the challenge now is to make generating the “Holy cow” data sets more easily, more generally, and more reliably.
+The resolution of such structures has gone from “tantalizing fuzzballs” to “Holy cow” over the last 20 years, and the challenge now is to generate the “Holy cow” data sets more easily, more generally, and more reliably.
 Every research program around the world with an interest in structural biology is paying close attention to the field – the Nobel for it is certainly deserved.

 As an addendum, the Nobel committee’s scientific background article on today’s award is, as usual, an excellent detailed summary, going into many things that I don’t have space to cover.
 If you want more, that’s the place to go!